Centers & Initiatives

 African American Mental Health and Wellness (AMEN) Program

-The University of Texas at Austin School of Nursing and Division of Diversity and Community Engagement (DDCE) are partnering with the City of Austin, Mt.
-Zion Baptist Church, and Rehoboth Baptist Church to develop the AMEN - African American Mental Health and Wellness Program with a new initiative to support the mental and physical health of African American residents.
+The University of Texas at Austin School of Nursing and Division of Campus and Community Engagement (DCCE) are partnering with the City of Austin, Mt.
+Zion Baptist Church, and Rehoboth Baptist Church to develop the African American Mental Health and Wellness (AMEN) Program with a new initiative catering to the cultural needs including mental and physical health of their residents.

 ""